Sunday, February 19, 2006

 The town began to look like New Roads (town I went to high-school and held my first job in):

-except there weren't really any black people, which is the opposite of New Roads, but otherwise, it was basically the same place with older buildings and more well-managed waterways.
+except the population was whiter than crackers n milk, which is the opposite of New Roads, but otherwise, it was basically the same place with older buildings and more well-managed waterways.
 I can't even explain how much I missed black folks while I was in Europe.
 They just weren't there.
 Almost nothing but white folks.
 It made me lonely at times.

 Anyway, we kept walking.